Royal Baths, Harrogate: History

 The Royal baths were built on the site of the old Montpellier baths and declared open by the Duke of Cambridge on 23 July 1897.
 Water was pumped to the baths from a number of different springs and treatments were offered for conditions, including rheumatism, arthritis and sciatica.
 The range of facilities offered included, according to Richard Metcalfe:

 The Harrogate Special Combination with shower, wave ascending, descending, and spinal douches; the Harrogate Massage Douche, improved Vapour Baths, local Vapour Baths, local Douche Baths, Needle Baths, Liver Packs, plain Water Baths, Inhalation and Pulverisation Rooms, &c.
 In addition to these there are Hot-air [Victorian Turkish] Baths, Electric Douches, Throat Sprays, Peat or Mud Baths, &c., Brine, "D'Arsonval High Frequency Electric Baths," Electric Light and Ozone Baths, &c., the Plombieres.
 Treatment for muco-membranous colitus, &c.

 An indication of the scale of operation at the Royal Baths is given in Spas that heal; that in August 1898, 18,723 baths were given.
 A promotional piece in a 1916 edition of The Illustrated London News suggested the baths offered 80 different treatments.
 The Royal Baths continued as a successful venture through the inter-war period, providing around 90,000 treatments per year.
 From 1946 to 1969, National Health Service interest in the Royal Baths as a treatment centre saw demand rise to as high as 150,000 treatments per year.
 However, with the end the NHS's contract with the Royal Baths in 1969, interest in the facilities wound down, the council shifting the focus of its interest to the burgeoning conference market.

-In 2023, only the Victorian Turkish baths remain in operation as part of a health spa.
+In 2023, only Harrogate's Victorian Turkish baths remain in operation as part of a health spa.
 Other parts of the building are occupied by a Chinese restaurant and Harrogate Tourist Information Centre.